Best Ring Lights of 2022

-Richard Forbes, our lead tester, has been shooting photos with a wide range of cameras (from phone and film to pro-DSLRs) for the last 18 years and has been a working photographer for 6 years.
-He firmly believes that photography is painting with light, and as a result, spends way too much time thinking about how to get the right light in the right place.
+Richard Forbes, our lead tester, has been shooting photos with a wide range of cameras (from phone and film to pro-DSLRs) for the last 19 years and has been a working photographer for seven years.
+He firmly believes that photography is painting with light, and as a result, he spends way too much time thinking about how to get the right light in the right place.
 He loves to use ring lights on shoots, as well as for his own selfie game.
 Richard is joined by Hayley Thomas, a lover of photography since she was a child, growing up with her photographer mother.
 She has a keen eye for composition, and her Canon Mark IV 5D is never far from her side.

-To test these devices, we took hundreds of photos with all the different lights and conducted controlled photo experiments to determine relative brightness.
-We played with all the different features of each light, timed setups and breakdowns to assess ease of use, and tested stability by attaching our phones and cameras to each product.
-We determined the durability by physically comparing each product throughout our testing, as well as digging through online user reviews to see if there were any repeated issues we should be aware of while testing.
+To test these devices, we took hundreds of photos with all the different lights and conducted controlled photo experiments to measure relative brightness.
+We played with each light's different features, timed setups and breakdowns to assess ease of use, and monitored stability by attaching our phones and cameras to each product.
+We determined the durability by physically comparing each model throughout our testing and digging through online user reviews to find any frequent issues to consider while testing.

 Analysis and Test Results

 Ring lights are an essential tool for anyone who films or photographs faces.
-They provide a kind and diffuse light that removes shadows and help subjects stand out from their backgrounds.
-Even if you're just doing a ton of Zoom calls, any one of these lights will help you look your best!
-Our expert testers subjected each product to a series of rigorous tests designed to reveal any and all strengths and weaknesses, then processed the results into four weighted categories.
+They provide a kind and diffused light that removes shadows and helps subjects stand out from their backgrounds.
+Even if you're just doing a ton of Zoom calls, ring lights will help you look your best.
+Our expert testers subjected each product to a series of rigorous tests designed to reveal any strengths or weaknesses then sorted the results into four weighted categories.

-However, it would be disingenuous to ignore the obvious issue with a "brightness only" approach — there's a huge range of sizes in this test, from the enormous 18" Neewer to the tiny Auxiwa Clip-On.
-Obviously, the largest lights would be the brightest.
-So we also measured the exact size of the ring light (which were roughly as advertised) and compared this value to brightness values.
+However, it would be disingenuous to ignore the obvious issue with a "brightness only" approach — there's a huge range of sizes in this test, from the enormous 18" Neewer models to the tiny Auxiwa Clip-On.
+Obviously, the largest lights should be the brightest, so we also measured the ring lights' exact sizes (which were roughly as advertised) and compared these values to brightness values.

 To show more about how they look (and how the different lights compare), we took a bunch of selfies with different exposures (in camera) to make the lighting similar.
 This approach shows how the different light sizes change the face and the photo.
-We did not do any editing on the photos.
+We did not edit these photos at all.

-We want to mention that all of the lights have varying levels of brightness, from the stepless dimming of the Neewer 18" and the Mountdog 18", to the 9 to 10 brightness settings of the USB lights, and the clip-on lights' 3 levels.
-However, we found ourselves almost always using the lights to their full capacity, so this dimming didn't matter too much to us.
+We want to mention that all of the lights have varying brightness levels, from the stepless dimming of the Neewer Digital and Neewer 18" Kit to the 9-11 brightness settings of the USB lights, and the three levels of the Auxiwa Clip-On.
+However, we found ourselves almost always using the lights to their full capacity, so the dim settings didn't seem to matter much.

 Ease of Use

-As with many things, if your product isn't easy to use, you're not going to use it!
-Within the test, there was a wide range of well-designed (and not so well-designed) products, and to sort out which products made it the easiest on us, we set them up and broke them down repeatedly.
+As with many things, if a product is unnecessarily complicated, you may find yourself not using it.
+Within this metric, there was a wide range of well-designed (and not so well-designed) products, and to sort out which products made it the easiest on us, we set them up and broke them down repeatedly.

-We also looked at additional features in this category and gave products higher ratings if they included features like a remote trigger (for use with a phone), like our award-winning UBeesize 10" with Tripod, or that can turn into a selfie stick like the AIXPI 10" with Tripod.
+We also looked at additional features in this category.
+We gave products higher ratings if they included things like a remote trigger (for use with a phone), like the UBeesize 10" with Tripod, or that can turn into a selfie stick, such as the AIXPI 10" with Tripod.
 The Neewer Digital includes the most add-ons, with a remote trigger, a remote to change ring light settings, a DSLR camera holder, and three phone holders (which feels a bit excessive).

-The ring light you choose needs to be able to stand up — by itself and with a camera/phone attached.
-We set up each model and attached the largest camera or phone possible, then jostled it vigorously to see whether it could stay up.
-We also assessed whether each could support a phone or DSLR and whether we felt comfortable that our electronics were actually going to stay where we put them.
+The ring light you choose needs to be able to stand up by itself with a camera/phone attached.
+We set up each model, attached the largest camera or phone possible, and then jostled it vigorously to see whether it could stay up.
+We also assessed whether each could support a phone or DSLR and whether we felt confident that our electronics were actually going to stay where we put them.

-The top-scorer for stability is the UBeesize 10" Tripod, our Best Buy Winner.
-Our Editors' Choice, the Neewer 18" achieved a high score in this category as well, (like all categories), inspiring confidence with whatever device we needed to use.
-Obviously, the clip-on models are also very "stable" options, as they don't require setting up and balancing a tripod — they will be as stable as your hands are!
+The top-scorer for stability is the UBeesize 10" Tripod.
+Both Neewer models achieved a high score in this category as well (like all categories), inspiring confidence with whatever device we needed to use.
+Obviously, the Auxiwa Clip-On model was also very "stable" because it doesn't require setting up and balancing a tripod — it's as stable as your hands are.

-There were a lot of different phone holders and DSLR holders, though some were better than others.
-We were impressed by the UBeesize phone holder on all 3 models we tested: the UBeesize 10" Tripod, the UBeesize 10" Table Top, and the UBeesize 8" Selfie.
+There were a lot of different DSLR holders and phone holders, though some were better than others.
+We were impressed by the UBeesize phone holder on all three models we tested: the UBeesize 10" Tripod, the UBeesize 10" Tabletop, and the UBeesize 8" Selfie.
 It has a solid feel and grips the phone well.

-Durability is a hard metric to measure because there's no way to figure out how long a product might last without literally using it for years.
-That said, we spent time setting up and breaking down each light to assess any weak spots it might have and supplemented our own assessments by reading reviews to see if there were any common problems.
-We also weren't overly gentle with any of the lights, making sure to put them through all the paces a busy photographer or videographer might.
+Durability is a difficult metric to measure because there's no way to figure out how long a product might last without literally using it for years.
+That said, we spent time setting up and breaking down each light repeatedly to identify any weak spots they might have and supplemented our own assessments by reading user reviews to see if there were any common problems.
+We also weren't overly gentle with any of the lights, making sure to put them through all the paces that a busy videographer or photographer might.

-We hope this intensive breakdown gives you a better idea of which lighting setup meets your needs, no matter if you're looking for the most portable light or the best for studio use or the most portable option.
+We hope this intensive breakdown gives you a better idea of which lighting setup meets your needs, no matter if you're looking for the best ring light for studio use or the most portable option.